Maharshi-Pandya/Perlin-Noise-Implementation/ALGODETAILS.md

 ### Generation Logic

 <hr>
-Perlin Noise (for 2-D and 1-D) can be generated using vector operations on a 2-D grid.
+Perlin Noise (for 3-D, 2-D and 1-D) can be generated using vector operations effectively.

-Firstly to find the Perlin Noise value for a co-ordinate in space, we locate the co-ordinate inside of a unit square.
+Firstly to find the Perlin Noise value for a co-ordinate in space, we locate the co-ordinate inside of a unit cell (square in 2-D and cube in 3-D).

 >For eg.
 >
->if the co-ordinate is (x, y) we calculate its location inside a unit square by (x, y) % 1.0
+>if the co-ordinates are (x, y, z) we calculate its location inside a unit cell by (x, y, z) % 1.0

 <img src="./assets/logic01.gif" alt="unit_square" />